TAKE SHAPE has remained a small company able to take a strongly personal and individualized interest in all of its clients.

 Maria P. Amendolia

-Maria P. Amendolia, owner and founder of TAKE SHAPE Massage and Movement Therapy, believes that massage is as integral as exercise to a healthy body and mind.
-Described as “motivational” and “inspirational” by her clients, Maria believes that everyone can become fitter, healthier, and happier—and is thrilled that she can help her clients reach these goals through exercise, healthy movement, and bodywork modalities such as NKT.
+Maria P. Amendolia, owner and founder of TAKE SHAPE Massage and Movement Therapy, believes that self-care is a combination of the physical, mental and emotional.
+Described as “motivational” and “inspirational” by her clients, Maria believes that everyone can become fitter, healthier, and happier—and is thrilled that she can help her clients reach these goals through exercise, healthy movement, good nutrition, action coaching and bodywork modalities such as NKT.

 Maria trained at the Swedish Institute and is licensed in both New York State and Connecticut.
-She started a private practice in New York while continuing to study advanced techniques.
 Maria is certified as a group fitness instructor and personal trainer through the National Academy of Sports Medicine.
-She has been teaching group fitness classes in town at the Darien YMCA for almost twenty years.
-In the last few years, Maria has found herself drawn more to the why of our pains and injuries.
-This has led her to train as a certified RockTape “Doc” and to become one of only two certified Level Three professionals in NeuroKinetic Therapy®, a manual muscle-testing technique that can help repattern the motor-control system—and ease even the oldest injuries and aches.
+She taught group fitness classes in town at the Darien YMCA for almost twenty years.
+Of late, Maria has found herself drawn more to healthy movement and lifestyle choices.
+And the why of our pains and injuries.
+This led her to become a certified RockTape “Doc” and Level Three practitioner in NeuroKinetic Therapy®, a manual muscle-testing technique that can help repattern the motor-control system—and ease even the oldest injuries and aches.
+She is a certified nutrition coach with Precision Nutrition as well and has been expanding her coaching services in the last few years.

 Bea Rowe finished her massage therapy training in 2008.
 Her massage is Swedish based but incorporates myofascial release and deep-tissue work to best address the needs of her clients.
 She does wonderful all-over massage as well as amazingly effective targeted work when a client comes to her with specific issues that need addressing.